mribs/startup/README.md

 shell in: ssh -i ~/[location]/[location]/[location] ubuntu@[IP]

 Pressing the escape key works wonders when  you accidentally get somewhere you don't want to be *thumbs up*

+Don't forget to make your .sh files executable, it really messed up the first simon thingy.

+closing the things in HTML is important, otherwise entire paragraphs are links (whoops).